 Top Foods To Combat Cancer

 Never forget that food is medicine.
 By eating exceptionally well, you can help keep cancer at arm’s length.
 And if you’re going through chemotherapy?
-Optimal
+Optimal nutrition will aid in the management of side effects.

 Carrots can do more than support healthy eyes.
 This orange root veggie is teeming with vitamin A, an essential nutrient and antioxidant.
 Eating carrots has been proven to reduce risk for diseases like urothelial and pancreatic cancers.4 5 In a 2015 study, researchers even found that consumption lowers gastric cancer risk by 26 percent!6